ENCCS/gpu-programming/content/6-language-support.rst

 .. warning::

-   You should never implement such things like matrix multiplication by yourself, there are plenty of existing libraries available.
+   One should never implement things like matrix multiplication by oneself since there are plenty of highly optimized libraries available!

 .. demo:: Numba gufunc